jdevoo/gen/README.md

 `gen -c -f tot.sprompt -f tot.prompt`

 > [!NOTE]
-Chat mode saves history in a `.gen` file in the current directory; remove it to start a new session.
+Exit chat mode with two consecutive blank lines.
+Chat mode saves history in a `.gen` file in the current directory; remove it to start an empty session.

 ## Retrieval Augmented Generation
 Use Gemini embedding models to encode text chunks for retrieval augmented generation.
 [Maximal marginal relevance](mmr.pdf) is used to rank chunks up to a default limit.
 The text retrieved is prepended to prompts.
 Altnernatively, use the digest key inside the prompt to position retrieved chunks.
 Digest files are append-only named `00000000000000000001` and incremented as soon as the limit of 20MB is reached.
 Persistence logic is adapted from Farhan's [aol](https://github.com/arriqaaq/aol).